Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Joshua 1:9

-Diamonds are so hard that they are used as an engraving tool and are the most brilliant precious stones.
+Diamonds are so hard that they are used as engraving tools and are the most brilliant precious stones.

-The root meaning of the word diamond in Hebrew means to break down or overcome.
+The root meaning of the word diamond in Hebrew is to break down or overcome.

 Benefits of an overcomer:

 - Eat from the tree of life (eternity) Rev. 2:7

 - Will not die the second death Rev. 2:11

 - Eat of the hidden manna Rev. 2:17

 - Clothed in white raiment, Rev. 3:5